paulchernoch/HilbertTransformation/README.md

                            to standard output.
                            Otherwise, use the value from the existing configuration file.

-       *HELP*.
+       HELP.
 The first usage shows this help message.

-       *DEFINE*.
+       DEFINE.
 The second usage creates a new YAML configuration file with the given name but does not perform clustering.
        The file will have default settings for all properties, except any file names optionally supplied on the command line.
 The user should edit this file to specify important properties like the names of the id field and category field, and whether there is a header record in the input CSV file.

-       *CLUSTER*.
+       CLUSTER.
 The third usage reads a configuration file and the indicated input data file (or standard input), clusters the data and writes the results to the indicated output file (or standard output).
 If the input data includes clustering categories, a comparison is logged to indicate how similar the new clustering is to the clustering done via some other source or a previous run of SLASH.
        The original clustering, if present, has no influence over the resulting clustering.

-       *RECLUSTER*.
+       RECLUSTER.
 The fourth usage reads a configuration file and the indicated input data file (or standard input).
 It assumes that the records have already been clustered.
        It begins with the records grouped by this original clustering and continues with a new round of clustering.
 It writes the results to the indicated